 The school building and grounds were extended in September 2011 in order to accommodate 60 pupils per year group.
 This brings us to the current state of Stoke Heath Primary School.

-If you would like to visit the school and have a closer look at some ot the historical artefacts, please contact Mrs Hiatt through the school office.
+If you would like to visit the school and have a closer look at some ot the historical artefacts, please contact Miss Kelman through the school office.
 If you have any photos or documents you would like to share, we would be very happy to receive them.